 Situated at the intersection of U.S. Highway 59 and Kansas Highway 92, it is surrounded by rolling wooded hills, which provide excellent hunting.
 Perry Lake, just a few miles west of town, offers camping, fishing, and boating on one of Kansas’ prettiest lakes.

 Much of the history of Jefferson County can be seen at Old Jefferson Town in Oskaloosa.
 Here, the Jefferson County Historical Society has moved eight structures from around the county to a ten-acre park.
 These restored and furnished buildings include a blacksmith shop, jail, general store, church, schoolhouse, a Victorian home, and the John Steuart Curry boyhood home & museum.
-The site also includes an art gallery and genealogical research center.
+The site also includes an art gallery and a genealogical research center.

 The Museum Building, which houses historic displays, as well as the Research Library was once two separate buildings that served as the Kilgour and Plum Grove Schools before being moved to Old Jefferson Town.
 The front of the building houses the library which contains an abundance of information including newspapers and numerous records for the census, cemeteries, military, marriage, church and town histories, and resource books.
 Old Jefferson Town is located on Highway 59.